techidaily/site-facebook/source/_posts/decoding-underlying-themes-in-fb-chatter.md

  If this was your first time digging into your message requests box, you might be surprised how much is there.
 If you find that too many many messages are being filtered, or messages that should be caught in the filter are going to your primary inbox, you can adjust how Messenger deals with these.

  To do so on desktop, click the three-dot menu at the top-left of the chat page and choose**Preferences** .
-In this menu, click**Manage message delivery** , which will bring you to[the**Privacy** page](https://www.facebook.com/settings/?tab=privacy) of Facebook’s main Settings menu.
+In this menu, click**Manage message delivery** , which will bring you to [the**Privacy** page](https://www.facebook.com/settings/?tab=privacy) of Facebook’s main Settings menu.
 The relevant settings are in the**How You Get Message Requests** section at the bottom.

 ![Facebook Message Request Delivery](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/05/Facebook-Message-Request-Delivery.jpg)